Taucher2003/Appenders/README.md

 # Appenders

 This project provides multiple appenders for logging frameworks.
-Currently, only logback is supported but more are planned.
+Currently, only Logback and Log4J are supported but more are planned.

 ## 🚩 Table of Contents